Colour Psychology in Interior Painting: Transform The Home

 Why Two-Tone Walls?

-- Creates visual interest without overwhelming the space.
-Light colours on top can make a room feel taller, while darker shades at the bottom create coziness.
+- Creates loads of visual interest without overwhelming the space - which is just perfect.
+Light colours up top make a room feel like it's stretching up to the ceiling, while darker shades at the bottom create this lovely cosy vibe.

 Tools for Two-Tone Wall Paint